🏝️ The resort tour from hell with a side of bacon

 This is a real experience I had in 2024.

-I saw the deal on Facebook – $199 for a 5 day 4 night trip at a new all-inclusive 5* resort in Cancun selling apartments.
-Sounds like an amazing deal, right?
+I saw the deal on Facebook – $199 for a 5 day 4 night Cancun vacation at the Garza Blanca Cancun.
+It’s a new gorgeous all-inclusive 5* resort selling apartments.
+What’s the catch?
+It required a tour.
+Still sounds like an amazing deal, right?

 It went downhill from there.

-The total amount I actually paid for the hotel was about $900, including reservation, booking, and hotel fees and taxes.
-No longer amazing, but still a good deal, maybe.
+The total amount I actually paid for the vacation was about $900, including reservation, booking, and hotel fees and taxes.
+No longer amazing at $200+ per night for 2.
+But still an excellent deal, yes?

-At this point I had already paid a significant deposit.
+At this point though I was “in”.
+I had already paid a deposit and spent a few hours researching everything online and talking to the tour marketer.
 So I took that hotel.
 At least it was all-inclusive with good food, unlimited drinks, and two pools, we were on the beach, and extra bonus, it was next to a clothing-optional resort.

 Then over to another building and the open sales room.
 Thankfully they served drinks.
-The obligatory bell was rung occasionally for completed sales.
+The obligatory bell was rung occasionally for closed sales.

-There was the sales video, meeting with the sales rep, then with his manager, and then the VP, with waits between them all.
+There was the sales video … meeting with the sales rep. … meeting with his manager … dropin from the sales VP, with waits between them all.
+Every time, a better deal.
+That I could only buy today.
+I considered and declined all.

 Finally we taxied back to our hotel.